CocoaDebug/CocoaDebug/README.md

 When you initialize CocoaDebug, you can customize the following parameter values before `CocoaDebug.enable()`.

-- `serverURL` - If the crawled URLs contain server URL ,set these URLs bold font to be marked. not mark when this value is nil. default value is **nil**.
+- `serverURL` - If the captured URLs contain server URL ,set these URLs bold font to be marked. not mark when this value is nil. default value is **nil**.

-- `ignoredURLs` - Set the URLs which should not crawled, ignoring case, crawl all URLs when the value is nil. default value is **nil**.
+- `ignoredURLs` - Set the URLs which should not been captured, ignoring case, crawl all URLs when the value is nil. default value is **nil**.

-- `onlyURLs` - Set the URLs which are only crawled, ignoring case, crawl all URLs when the value is nil. default value is **nil**.
+- `onlyURLs` - Set the URLs which are only been captured, ignoring case, crawl all URLs when the value is nil. default value is **nil**.

 - `additionalController` - Add an additional UIViewController as child controller of CocoaDebug's main UITabBarController. default value is **nil**.